brirock35/Masters-Thesis-An-Assessment-oF-Seagrass-Evolutionary-Diversity-in-the-Anthropocene/README.md

 ### Analyses

 #### Alpha Diversity
 Changes in α-diversity was determined by separately computing species richness (SR), weighted endemism (WE), phylogenetic diversity (PD), and phylogenetic endemism (PE) between current and future climate scenarios.
-Thus, shifts in -diversity is expressed as:
+Thus, shifts in α-diversity is expressed as:

- =(_j  – _i)/_i
+α=(αj – αi)/αi

 where i is species composition under current climate and j is species composition under future scenarios.